 Three days after the Galaxy Tab order, Koh imposed a ban on the Galaxy Nexus smartphone, saying Apple was likely to win its claims that Suwon, South Korea-based Samsung infringes four valid patents, including one for a search feature that captures results from multiple sources, such as the Internet and e-mail contacts.

-The Galaxy Nexus is the first phone to run on the Ice Cream Sandwich version of Google Inc. (GOOG)’s Android operating system, the most popular platform for mobile devices, Koh said in her opinion.
+The Galaxy Nexus is the first phone to run on the Ice Cream Sandwich version of Google Inc. (GOOG:US)’s Android operating system, the most popular platform for mobile devices, Koh said in her opinion.

 “We’re going to continue to work the courts process, but simultaneously we’re working with Google because the patent in question involves their unified search function,” Teri Daley, a spokeswoman for Samsung’s mobile unit, said in an interview.